AusClimateService/ccam-evaluation/evaluation_standards.md

     - BARRA

 ### Regridding
-  - Observations and GCMs should be regridded to RCM/CCAM grid using conservative area weighted remapping if upscaling
+  - Observations and GCMs should be regridded to RCM grid using conservative area weighted remapping if upscaling
   - As discussed at model evaluation meeting on 25/11/2022
-    - Conventions for upscaling: conservative
+    - Conventions for upscaling (regridding to a coarser grid): Conservative
-    - Conventions for downscaling: Bilinear suggested with no lapse rate adjustments
+    - Conventions for downscaling (regridding to a finer grid): Bilinear suggested with no lapse rate adjustments
     - Previously noted/discussed in Data & Code group, see [data_standards.md](https://github.com/AusClimateService/AusClimateService/blob/main/technical_notes/regridding.md)

 ### Variables to be evaluated